greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   A constraint marked with `NO INHERIT` will not propagate to child tables.

 :   Currently, `CHECK` expressions cannot contain subqueries nor refer to variables other than columns of the current row.

+GENERATED ALWAYS AS ( generation_expr ) STORED
+:   The `GENERATED ALWAYS AS` clause creates the column as a *generated column*.
+The column cannot be written to, and when read the result of the specified expression will be returned.
+:   The keyword `STORED` is required to signify that the column will be computed on write and will be stored on disk.
+:   The generation expression can refer to other columns in the table, but not other generated columns.
+Any functions and operators used must be immutable.
+References to other tables are not allowed.

+GENERATED { ALWAYS | BY DEFAULT } AS IDENTITY [ ( sequence_options ) ]
+:   The `GENERATED ...
+AS IDENTITY` clause creates the column as an identity column.
+Greenplum Database attaches an implicit sequence to it, and automatically assignes a value from the sequence to the column in new rows.
+Such a column is implicitly `NOT NULL`.
+:   The clauses `ALWAYS` and `BY DEFAULT` determine how the sequence value is given precedence over a user-specified value in an `INSERT` statement.
+If `ALWAYS` is specified, a user-specified value is only accepted if the `INSERT` statement specifies `OVERRIDING SYSTEM VALUE`.
+If `BY DEFAULT` is specified, then the user-specified value takes precedence.
+See [INSERT](INSERT.html) for details.
+(User-specified values are always used regardless of this setting in the `COPY` command.)
+:   You can use the optional sequence_options clause to override the options of the sequence.
+See [CREATE SEQUENCE](CREATE_SEQUENCE.html) for details.

 UNIQUE \( column\_constraint \)
 UNIQUE \( column\_name \[, ... \] \) \( table\_constraint \)